Let’s start with the definition.

 - At which position you are in your company

 - Your belongings

-At last, you just need to click on the send option and that’s all.
+At last, ust need to click on the send option and your press release is sent.

 PR Experts about Embargo on Press Release

 It’s any PR professional’s dream to get the client they’re representing featured in a tier 1 media outlet!
 Think Forbes, Bloomberg, TechCrunch, etc. One way of possibly securing this type of coverage is by pitching exclusively to your dream outlet, while still under embargo.
 I like to chase an exclusive at least two weeks before the embargoed date is lifted.

 This gives you enough time to follow up or to pursue an alternative exclusive opportunity.
 With an exclusive, I also like to pitch the journalist with an interview opportunity in addition to the press release.
 We recently landed one of our clients an exclusive with TechCrunch, moments after publication – the press release was shared over 135 times in the news!